◦ Our editorial line

 OffLeashMap is a directory of off-leash dog parks.
 It exists because the existing options are bad.
 The big aggregators are stub pages with a thumbnail and a paragraph.
 The city .gov pages are siloed and ugly.
 The blog listicles are a year out of date and skip the parks you actually need.

-We started in Atlanta, Charlotte, and Boston.
+We started in Atlanta, Charlotte, and Boston and now cover 58 US cities and over 900 parks, with new metros added regularly.
 Each park gets one page.
 Each page tells you the five things that determine whether it's worth driving to:

 • Whether it's fully fenced, partially fenced, or unfenced.